Skip to content

 count

-Returns the COUNT aggregate SQL function for the given column name.
+Returns a COUNT aggregate SQL function for the specified column.

-The COUNT function returns the number of rows in a table.
+The COUNT function returns the number of rows, optionally filtered by a specific column.

 Parameters: